 Virtualized mobile access

-A large drawback is that many of the consumerized platforms don't provide an optimal experience because the remote desktop or applications frequently need a keyboard, mouse and a large display to be used effectively.
-The virtually presented application or desktop is not available offline, which is a common scenario for the worker on the go.
-While the data may start in the remote workspace, there is no guarantee that it will remain there.
-A user may simply copy the file to Dropbox or forward a sensitive document to Gmail, for example, to bypass IT's controls for a better experience using less secure means.
+A drawback of virtualized mobile access is that many of the consumerized platforms don't provide an optimal experience on handheld devices.
+Remote desktops or applications frequently need a keyboard, mouse and large display for effective use.
+The virtually presented application or desktop is not available offline, but workers on the go commonly find themselves without internet access.
+Additionally, while the data may start in the remote workspace, there is no guarantee that it will remain there.
+A user can simply copy a file to Dropbox or forward a sensitive document to Gmail, for example, and bypass IT's controls.

-MIM is the genesis of boiling down why we have security in the first place: to protect an organization's data.
-Data can be almost anything: email, documents, photos or video.
+Mobile information management manages information and how mobile devices use it.
+Information, in the form of data, can be almost anything: email, documents, photos or video.
 Organizations that fall under local, federal and international regulations have much to worry about if that data is breached or leaked.
-MIM-centric approaches such as WatchDox, MokaFive, Citrix Sharefile and VMware Horizon Data attempt to bridge the worlds of mobility, traditional digital rights management and file encryption.